ManageIQ/manageiq.org/site/_posts/2017-09-29-miqldap-to-sssd.md

 ManageIQ (MiQ) is delivered with the built in LDAP client, *MiqLdap*.
 There are multiple, more robust and customizable, mechanisms built into the operating system that provide an interface to an LDAP directory.
-The  *miqldap_to_sssd* conversion tool is intended to automate and simplify moving to them.
+The  *miqldap_to_sssd* conversion tool is intended to automate and simplify moving to the SSSD authentication mechanism.

 **The How**
 =====================================================================